Outputs

 -

 The system is a cyber-physical stack for autonomous patrolling of industrial sites using ground robots, combining global and local perception to enable reliable operation in dynamic environments.
-The main computing unit is an 11th-generation Intel NUC with dual Ethernet interfaces, allowing sensor separation into independent networks and high-bandwidth data streaming.
-Navigation and obstacle perception rely on dual 128-channel Ouster LiDARs (OS0 and OS-Dome), complemented by a multi-constellation GNSS receiver with dual antennas for precise and redundant localization.
-High-resolution Basler RGB cameras support object detection and classification, while a Robustel RB5020 5G modem provides low-latency, high-throughput communication with the control center for real-time data and video transmission.
+The main computing unit is a compact industrial PC with multiple Ethernet interfaces, enabling separation of sensing subsystems into independent networks and supporting high-bandwidth data streaming.
+Navigation and obstacle perception are based on multiple 3D ranging sensors, complemented by a multi-constellation satellite-based positioning system with redundant antennas for robust and accurate localization.
+Vision sensors provide high-resolution visual data for object detection and classification, while a cellular communication module ensures low-latency, high-throughput connectivity with the control center for real-time data and video transmission.

 Learn more -